fluid-player/fluid-player-docs/content/layout_configuration/index.md

 Set this parameter to **true** to set the width and height to 100%.

 {{< note title="Note">}}
-It is important to ensure that the container has defined width and height, otherwise the player will not have fixed sizes.
+It is important to ensure that the container has a defined width and height, otherwise the player will not have a fixed size.
 {{< /note >}}

 ```javascript